erickcastelli/kir-mapper/README.md

 Follow the instructions provided to indicate the path of all necessary programs. kir-mapper might find the programs automatically.
 The only exception is the database and the PICARD jar file.

 The setup process will save the configuration file in your home folder.
 This is an example of this file.
-You can edit it by using `nano ~/.kir-mapper`:
+You can edit it by using `nano ~/.kir-mapper`. **Replace USER by your username.**

 	db=/home/USER/kir-mapper/kir-mapper_db_latest/
 	samtools=/home/USER/miniconda3/envs/kir-mapper/bin/samtools